-This Final Assessment has considered the potential costs and benefits of the two regulatory options on the parties identified as being affected by the regulatory decision.
-This has been based on information supplied by the applicant and the public (via submissions), and on knowledge gained from the previous risk assessments of the individual parent compounds, aspartame and accsulphame potassium.
+This Final Assessment has considered the potential costs and benefits of the two regulatory options on the parties likely to be affected by the regulatory decision.
+This has been based on information supplied by the applicant and the public (via submissions), and on knowledge gained from the previous risk assessments of the individual parent compounds, aspartame and acesulphame potassium.